Vis4PandEmRes/Vis4PandEmRes.github.io/_pages/cfp.markdown

 	</ul>
 </ul>

-<p>We note, each bulletin video is of 3 minutes maximum and the slides template will be available soon.
+<p>We note, each bulletin video is of 3 minutes maximum and the slides template is available <a href="{{site.baseurl}}/files/Vis2023Vis4PandEmRes-16x9-metric.pptx">here</a>.
 Authors of accepted bulletin submissions are not required to present these in person at the conference.</p>

 <hr>